relative-world/relentity/relentity/core/README.md

 ## Overview

-`relentity.core` is an asynchronous Entity-Component-System (ECS) framework for building simulations in Python.
-The framework provides a modular and flexible architecture where:
+`relentity.core` is a modern, asynchronous Entity-Component-System (ECS) framework designed to build intelligent simulations in Python.
+This architecture provides a foundation for integrating AI agents as first-class cognitive entities within your simulations.

-- **Entities** represent objects in your simulation
-- **Components** store data about these objects
-- **Systems** process entities with specific component sets
+## Key Features

+- **Fully Asynchronous**: Built on Python's asyncio for high-performance, non-blocking operations
+- **Component-Based Design**: Modular data structures for maximum flexibility and composition
-- **Events** allow communication between different parts of the system
+- **Event-Driven Architecture**: Decoupled communication via a powerful event system
+- **AI-Ready Integration**: Seamless integration points for AI agents and behaviors
+- **Type-Safe Interfaces**: Leveraging Pydantic for reliable data validation and serialization

-## Architecture
+## Core Architecture

-The core system follows these principles:

-1. Entities are containers for components
+### Components: Pure Data

-2. Components are pure data structures
+Components are stateful data containers implemented as Pydantic models, providing automatic validation and serialization:
-3. Systems contain logic and operate on entities with specific component types
-4. The Registry maintains relationships between entities and components
-5. The EventBus enables decoupled communication

-## Core Classes

-### Component

-Components are Pydantic models that store entity data with validation.

 ```python
 from relentity.core.components import Component